-About the Author: My name is Jonathan Parkes Allen, and I am a sometime historian.
-I am at present a PhD student in Middle Eastern history at the University of Maryland, College Park, in the last stages of writing and defending my dissertation, which deals with the history of saints, sainthood, and sanctity in the early modern Ottoman Empire, c.
-1550-1780.
-I am on the dreaded academic job market at present, though to be honest prospects are not encouraging, but if you know anything about the academic job market that will come as no surprise.
-My wife Wynne, our son Cormac, our two tabby cats Benjamin and Flora, and I live in the charming hamlet of Takoma Park, MD, a couple miles north of the Washington, D.C., line, a place also affectionately known as the People’s Republic of Takoma Park.
+About the Author: My name is Dr. Jonathan Parkes Allen, and I am a sometime historian.
+I am a recent PhD in Ottoman and Islamic history (my dissertation can be read online: Self, Space, Society, and Saint in the Well-Protected Domains: A History of Ottoman Saints and Sainthood, 1500-1780), and am currently a post-doctoral research in the Persian Department at the University of Maryland working on, among other things, Islamicate typography and print history.
+My wife Wynne, our son Cormac, our daughter Vera, our two tabby cats Benjamin and Flora, and I live in the charming hamlet of Takoma Park, MD, a couple miles north of the Washington, D.C., line, a place also affectionately known as the People’s Republic of Takoma Park.

 My area of research interest is, broadly, the medieval and early modern Islamic world, with my current focus primarily on early modern Ottoman religious history, though my subsidiary interests are many, as you can deduce from this blog.
 I work primarily in Arabic, Persian, and Ottoman Turkish, with translations from those languages appearing rather frequently here.
 I am also interested in Armenian and Syriac matters, albeit more peripherally, and with much more basic relevant linguistic skills.
 I enjoy history across the board really, especially but by no means exclusively medieval.
 I’m also a bit of an amateur botanist with an interest in ecology, evolutionary biology, environmental history, and other attendant disciplines.
 I’ve published academically a bit, here are a couple recent highlights: Up All Night Out of Love for the Prophet: Devotion, Sanctity, and Ritual Innovation in the Ottoman Arab Lands, 1500–1620, Journal of Islamic Studies, Volume 30, Issue 3, September 2019; Sanctifying Domestic Space and Domesticating Sacred Space: Reading Ziyāra and Taṣliya in Light of the Domestic in the Early Modern Ottoman World, Religions 2020, 11(2), 59.
 The latter is open access; if you’d like to read the former and don’t have access, e-mail and let me know and I can send you a copy.